Ragna removed the VR-glasses from her face and threw them on the ground.

-Ragna sighed and Sven chuckled.
+Sven chuckled.
 “She has a sweeter side.
 Once you get to know her better, you can see it too.”

-“Just kidding”, she said before Sven could come back to reality – let alone say a word – and left the room.
+“Just kidding.”
+She said before Sven could come back to reality – let alone say a word – and left the room.

 Sven was always so kind.
 Having the remaining two years at the academy without him as her senior will be tough.
-Well, it would be amazing if he becomes Valkyrie.
-After her father and him, it would be up to her and one day that will happen.
+Well, it would be amazing if he becomes a Valkyrie.
+Then only she would be left, and one day that will happen.
 The whole family will be Valkyries.

 “I mean yeah, holding the exam today was a bit…”, said Sven.
 “But everything she did was within the parameters of the exam.
 But really, lately, you’re only talking about her.”

 “Fiiiine.”
 Ragna moved to the raised platform, leaving Sven on the lower part of the street and rested her head on his shoulder.

 “What’ya expect?”
 Sven put a hand on her shoulder.
-“We are celebrating a thousand years of peace after all.”
+“We are celebrating thousand years of peace after all.”

 “Years of peace?”
 Ragna sneered and turned away from the parade.
 “As if there will ever be peace.
 Not as long as these bastards from Vaix live and breathe.”

-“Don’t be like that”, said Sven and watched into an undefined distance.
+Sven sighed.
 “If you knew you wouldn’t like it, why did you come with me?”